 We overlaid the Powell Hall seating map to identify comparable seating sections at Stifel Theatre and Touhill Performing Arts Center.
 Please contact the Box Office at firstname.lastname@example.org or 314-534-1700 for personalized recommendations.

-For non-SLSO events usually hosted at Powell Hall—such as the St. Louis Speaker Series and the Bach Society's Christmas Candlelight Concert—we will update this page when we have more information.
-In the meantime, please make sure to visit the website for those organizations for updates on their locations and schedules.
+For non-SLSO events usually hosted at Powell Hall—such as the St. Louis Speaker Series and the Bach Society's Christmas Candlelight Concert—please make sure to visit the website for those organizations for updates on their locations and schedules.

 Parking spaces will be east of Powell Hall, with ADA spaces close to the new east entrance.
 We are increasing the number of ADA spaces and adding safer, more accessible drop-off locations, making it easier to drop guests off directly at an entrance.
 The parking lot will be well lit and include designated pedestrian walkways, improving safety and accessibility.
 We’re also working with our Grand Center neighbors to evaluate district-wide parking improvements.

 We're encouraged by the enthusiastic support that we have received so far to make this transformative vision for Powell Hall a reality.
-The current project cost is estimated to be more than $100 million, with the majority of funding coming from the generosity of private donors.
-We look forward to sharing more details with you in the public phase of our fundraising campaign, fall 2023.
+The current project cost is estimated to be $128 million, with the majority of funding coming from the generosity of private donors.
+We look forward to sharing more details with you in the public phase of our fundraising campaign.